Safety Information FAQ

 - Do not light a match, start an engine or use a telephone, camera or any device that may produce a spark.

-What is the National Energy Board’s safety zone?
+What is the Canadian Energy Regulator’s (CER) safety zone?

-The NEB’s safety zone is a 30-metre zone on either side of a pipeline’s right-of-way.
+The CER’s safety zone is a 30-metre zone on either side of a pipeline’s right-of-way.
 It protects people, the environment and the pipeline.
-NEB’s regulations govern activities on or within that safety zone:
+CER’s regulations govern activities on or within that safety zone: